eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

 | 65 points | FIXME    | **FIXME at 11:59 PM ET**    |

 ## Submission Instructions

 Please submit your work to Canvas as a zip file, named `a2_<uniqname>.zip`.
 Replace `<uniqname>` with your uniqname: e.g. `a2_zhaojer.zip`, note that the angle brackets should NOT be included in your filename.
 Renaming (e.g., "-1") done by Canvas is fine.

 This zip file should have a *single directory* containing *all files and directories* provided in the starter code.
-In otehr words, the zip file should have the following structure.
+In other words, the zip file should have the following structure.

 ```console
 a2_uniqname